 Did you know that products can be labeled gluten-free although there is a small amount of gluten in them?
 Yep!
 Crazy, huh?
 While this may not be the most exciting article you are going to read, it is an important one!
 Ready to dive in?

+So, what ingredients are not safe because they contain gluten?
 Any products containing barley, rye and/or wheat.
 Sounds simple enough, right?
-Well… It is a little more complicated that it should be.
+Well… It is a little more complicated tha it should be.
+Let’s take a quick look at these ingredients.

-Barley: Malt is derived from barley and it lurks as a popular flavoring ingredient in beverages, cereals, malt vinegars, packaged junk foods, soups, rice milk, sauces and protein bars.
+Barley: Malt is derived from barley and it lurks as a popular flavoring ingredient in beverages, cereals, malt vinegar, packaged junk foods, soups, rice milk, sauces

 Wheat: If the product has flour in it, chances are it’s got gluten!
-Unless you cee “certified gluten-free labels” on packaged cereals, breads, crackers, pastas, cookies, etc., walk on by!
+Unless you see “certified gluten-free labels” on packaged cereals, loaves of breads, crackers,

 What if you are reading food labels and something has a gluten-free label, but “wheat” is listed as one of the ingredients?
 Well, the explanation is confusing.
 So confusing that I had to read it several times.